bhatiaabhinav/bhatiaabhinav.github.io.old/_publications/BTZarxiv22.md

 ---

 <!-- Everything written here will come on the paper's own webpage.
 All the above data except the excerpt will also appear automatically. -->
+TL;DR: Meta-level deep RL to adapt the rollout-length in model-based RL non-myopically based on feedback from the learning process, such as accuracy of the model, learning progress and scarcity of samples.

 ### Abstract
 Model-based reinforcement learning promises to learn an optimal policy from fewer interactions with the environment compared to model-free reinforcement learning by learning an intermediate model of the environment in order to predict future interactions.
 When predicting a sequence of interactions, the _rollout length_, which limits the prediction horizon, is a critical hyperparameter as accuracy of the predictions diminishes in the regions that are further away from real experience.